httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 `representation data`, but not HTTP `representation metadata` header fields, from certain kinds of accidental corruption.

-While it is not intended as general protection against malicious tampering with HTTP messages, this goal can be achieved using `Digest` together with a transport-layer security mechanism and digital signatures.
+`Digest` is not intended as general protection against malicious tampering with HTTP messages, this can be achieved by combining it with other approaches such as transport-layer security or digital signatures.

 ## Broken cryptographic algorithms

-Cryptogrphic alorithms are intended to provide a proof of integrity suited towards cryptographic constructions such as signatures.
+Cryptographic algorithms are intended to provide a proof of integrity suited towards cryptographic constructions such as signatures.

 However, these rely on collision-resistance for their security proofs [CMU-836068].
-The MD5 and SHA-1 algorithms are vulnerable to collisions attacks, so MD5 MUST NOT be used and SHA-1 is NOT RECOMMENDED.
+The MD5 and SHA-1 algorithms are vulnerable to collisions attacks, so MD5 MUST NOT be used and SHA-1 is NOT RECOMMENDED for use with `Digest`.

 ## Other deprecated algorithms

-The ADLER32 algorithm defined in [RFC1950] has been deprecated by [RFC3309] because under certain conditions it provides weak detection of errors and is now NOT RECOMMENDED.
+The ADLER32 algorithm defined in [RFC1950] has been deprecated by [RFC3309] because under certain conditions it provides weak detection of errors and is now NOT RECOMMENDED  for use with `Digest`.

 ## Digest for end-to-end integrity